Routine Oral Healthcare

-Proper brushing is the foundation of great dental health.
-But only when it’s done properly.
-We would love to demonstrate proper brushing techniques.
+Proper brushing is the foundation of great dental health, but only when it’s done properly.
+We at Kalamazoo Pediatric Dentistry would love to demonstrate proper brushing techniques.
 Here are a few brushing tips:

 - Always use a toothbrush with soft bristles.

-- For children under 2, a smear of toothpaste is sufficient.
+- For children under 2, a smear of toothpaste is enough.
 At the age of 2 a pea-sized amount is suggested.

 - Move your toothbrush in small circular motions.
 This will release food particles trapped under the gum line.